niall-byrne/pib_cli/README.md

 ### Installing Multiple Extras:

 This is straight-forward to do:
-- `poetry install -E docs -E types`
+- `poetry install -E docs -E docstrings -E types`

 ## Customizing the Command Line Interface